peferso/terraform-demo/ansible-playbooks/README.md

 The contents of this repository should be cloned to a linux machine with Ansible already installed.

-## Pre-requisites: include target host IP in Ansible inventory under group [db_server]
+## Pre-requisites: include target host IP in Ansible inventory under group [dbec2server]

 The target servers that will be configured running this playbook should be included in the Ansible inventory: should be added to the ```/etc/ansible/hosts``` file in the Ansible server under the group